You’ve finally taken the plunge and become an Airbnb host.

 Enter the Airbnb co-host.

 A co-host is basically a helping hand for hosts.
-They can do things like help manage your calendar, communicate with guests, and even clean your rental.
+They can do things like help manage your calendar, create a marketing strategy, communicate with guests, and even clean your rental.
 Basically, they make your life as a host a whole lot easier.

 The question is, how much should you be paying your co-host?
 And what exactly are their responsibilities?